You ache for companionship.

 No champion will emerge.

-Your spouse is in bed with a migraine.
+Your spouse is down with a migraine.

 Neighbors are away on holiday.